katstevens/katstevens.github.io/_posts/2021-09-14-giving-difficult-feedback.md

 ## Further reading

-I definitely recommend the [Ask A Manager](https://www.askamanager.org/2020/08/mean-boss-and-feedback.html) archives here - Alison has some great posts on giving positive and constructive feedback.
+I definitely recommend the [Ask A Manager](https://www.askamanager.org/2020/08/mean-boss-and-feedback.html) archives - Alison has some great posts on giving positive and constructive feedback.